Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 Organized Medicine and “Occupational Control”

-For those of you who have read Paul Starr’s exhaustive history of medical practice: “The Social Transformation of American Medicine”, will recognize this as an “occupational control” issue as defined by the AMA.
+For anyone who has read Paul Starr’s exhaustive history of medical practice “The Social Transformation of American Medicine” will recognize this as an “occupational control” issue as it is defined by the AMA.
 This describes the ability to totally control who can practice an occupation or profession, and who can be permanently and legally locked out.

 Obviously, midwives have always been on the “locked out” list!